O Cebreiro: Blast to the Past in Spain’s GaliciaBy Rick Steves

 Perched on a high ridge, the impossibly quaint hobbit hamlet of O Cebreiro welcomes visitors to Galicia — a hilly, damp, green region in northwest Spain that feels vaguely Irish.
-O Cebreiro is a time-warp to an uncomplicated, almost prehistoric past, when people lived very close to nature, in stone igloos with thatched roofs.
+O Cebreiro is a time-warp connection to an uncomplicated, almost prehistoric past, when people lived very close to nature, in stone igloos with thatched roofs.
 With sweeping views across the verdant but harsh Galician landscape, O Cebreiro (pronounced oh theh-BRAY-roh) is constantly pummeled by some of the fiercest weather in Spain.

 If you hear something that sounds like, but isn't quite Spanish, it's Galego — the distinctive language of Galicia.
 A mix between Portuguese and Spanish, Galego has gradually evolved to sound more like the latter.
 The most apparent difference is the change in articles: el and la become o and a — so the big Galician city La Coruña is known as "A Coruña" around here.
 The Spanish greeting buenos días is bos días in Galego.
 If you want to impress a local, say graciñas (grah-THEEN-yahs) — a super-polite thank you.

 To see how local villagers used to live, visit the pallozas.
-From Celtic times 1,500 years ago, right up until the 1960s, the townspeople of O Cebreiro shacked in these humble, round stone huts with peaked thatched roofs.
+From Celtic times 1,500 years ago, right up until the 1960s, the townspeople of O Cebreiro lived in these humble, round stone huts with peaked thatched roofs.
 Three of the nine surviving pallozas have been turned into a loosely run museum, where visitors can learn about the lifestyles of the people who lived in the huts.

-Upon entering a palloza, which typically housed a dozen people (and their animals), you'll find two simple rooms: the only “private” room in the house, belonging to the parents, and a living area around a humble fire.
+Upon entering a palloza, which typically housed a dozen people (and their animals), you'll find two simple rooms: the only "private" room in the house, belonging to the parents, and a living area around a humble fire.
 Surrounding the fire are clever benches (which were also used as very hard beds) with pull-down counters so they could double as a table at mealtime.
-Cooking was done over the fire using a chain hanging from a big beam, while giant black-metal spirals suspended from the ceiling were used to smoke chorizo.
+Cooking was done over the fire using a chain hanging from a big beam, while giant black-metal spirals suspended from the ceiling were used to smoke chorizo sausage.

 Attached to the living area is a miniature "barn," where animals lived on the lower level, and people — kept warm by all that livestock body heat — slept on the upper level.
 Thanks to the ideal insulation provided by the thatch, and the warmth from the fire and animals, it was toasty even through the difficult winter.